nfdi4plants/ARCCommander/README.md

     wget https://github.com/nfdi4plants/arcCommander/releases/download/v0.3.1-linux.x64/arc
     ```

-1. Make executable
+1. Make it executable

     ```bash
-    chmod a+x arc
+    chmod u+x arc
     ```

 1. Move to suitable place (e.g. in your home directory or to `/home/bin/` to make it accessible for all users)

     ```bash
-    mkdir ~/ArcCommander # Create folder "ArcCommander" in your home directory mv arc ~/ArcCommander # move executable to that folder
+    if ! [ -d "$HOME/bin" ]; then mkdir "$HOME/bin"; fi # If it does not exist, create a folder `bin` in your home directory. mv arc $HOME/bin/ # move executable to that folder
     ```

-1. Add that place to your path.
-This allows you to start the ArcCommander from any folder.

-    ```bash
-    export PATH=$PATH:~/ArcCommander
-    ```
+1. You might have to start a fresh terminal or `source ~/.profile`

 1. Test that ArcCommander is properly installed